Eagle Brook Church

 Eagle Brook Church is a Baptist megachurch with multiple locations, based in Centerville, Minnesota.
 It is affiliated with Converge.
-Weekly church attendance was 25,400 people in 2024.
+Weekly church attendance was 27,463 people in 14 campuses in 2025.
 The senior pastor is Jason Strand.

 History

 The church was founded in 1948 as a house Bible study group called the Bethany Baptist Mission (and then First Baptist Church), led by Sam and Ethel Hane in White Bear Lake, Minnesota.
 In 1991, Bob Merritt became the senior pastor of the 300-member church.
 In 1995, the church was renamed Eagle Brook Church.

 The church relocated in 2005 to a new building in Lino Lakes, Minnesota, featuring a seating capacity of 2,100.
 One year later, in 2006, the original church building in White Bear Lake reopened due to rapid growth.
 Upon opening a third location in Spring Lake Park, the church began simulcasting weekend services from the Lino Lakes building to the other campuses.

 In November 2018, CBS News listed Eagle Brook Church as the 19th-largest megachurch in the United States and the largest megachurch in Minnesota, with about 17,091 weekly visitors.

 In 2020, Jason Strand became the senior pastor.

-According to a 2024 church census, it claimed a weekly attendance of 25,400 people.
+According to a 2025 church census, it claimed a weekly attendance of 27,463 people and 14 campuses.
 It has opened 14 campuses in different cities in the Minneapolis-Saint Paul area.